neutralinsomniac/openfpga-megacd/README.md

 All rights reserved

 # Disclaimer
-I'm a programmer, but I don't know a lick of Verilog.
-This was created solely through Claude with a ludicrous amount of debugging cycles and personal intuition.
-The code is most likely terrible to read, and I apologize profusely for anyone curious and knowledgeable enough to dig into it.
-The SegaCD/MegaCD was one of my favorite gaming systems growing up and I just wanted it on the pocket dangit.
-So again, sorry for whatever abomination I've brought into the world here.
+I'm a programmer, but I don't write Verilog.
+This was created solely through Claude with a ludicrous amount of debugging cycles, two decades of general software engineering experience, and personal intuition.
+I had the AI write a complete simulator for running the core and the simulated cd drive (albeit *very* slowly) on PC so that issues could be fully traced, diagnosed and fixed.
+I can't speak to the quality of the code because I don't write Verilog, but I can say that the end result was heavily tested and the result of a ton of my time and effort, so try to be kind even if you disagree with the methods that produced this.

 # Setup
 - Download the latest [release](https://github.com/neutralinsomniac/openfpga-megacd/releases) and extract it to the root of your Pocket's SD card